 Help for Menopause Hair Thinning and Brittle Nails

-Both our hair and nails are made from layers of a protein called keratin.
-Keratin is a combination of many tough proteins.
-It’s strong and helps make the cells in our hair and nails (and skin!) stronger and more resilient.
+Estrogen helps keep hair and nails healthy by supporting the production of a strong protein called keratin.
+Keratin makes the cells in our hair and nails (and skin!) stronger and more resilient.
 It can also help reduce damage to your hair and nails from friction.
-As estrogen decreases, our bodies also produce less keratin, which can make our nails and hair weaker.
+When estrogen levels drop, our bodies produce less keratin, making nails and hair weaker.

-Why are my hair and nails thinner during menopause?
+Why do hair and nails become thinner during menopause?

 Can menopause cause hair thinning?

-As estrogen levels drop, the amount of keratin also decreases, and hair grows more slowly and becomes thinner.
-Decreases in estrogen can also trigger an increase in androgens, a group of male hormones.
-Androgen hormones shrink hair follicles, resulting in female pattern hair loss mostly at the crown of the head.
-Some females can experience baldness due to this — but most just experience thinning hair.
+As estrogen levels decrease, the amount of keratin also decreases, causing hair to grow more slowly and become thinner.
+Lower estrogen can also lead to relatively higher levels of androgens, a group of male hormones.
+Androgen hormones can shrink hair follicles.
+This often results in female pattern hair loss, mostly at the crown of the head.
+While some females may experience hair loss, most notice their hair becoming thinner.

-In addition to hormonal changes, factors like genetic predisposition and stress can contribute to hair loss during menopause.
+Other factors like genetic predisposition, stress, and stressful events can also contribute to hair loss during menopause.

 Does menopause cause brittle nails?

-If you're experiencing either thinning hair or brittle nails, you're not alone.
-Almost 25% of females, ages 40-65, report experiencing thinning hair, and another 18% report having more brittle nails.*
+You're not alone if you're experiencing either thinning hair or brittle nails.
+Almost 25% of females between ages 40 and 65 report experiencing thinning hair, and another 18% report having brittle nails.*

-woman applying serum to her nails because she is experiencing brittle nails during menopause
+woman applying serum to her nails because she is experiencing brittle nails and menopause

-How can I strengthen my hair and nails during menopause?
+How to strengthen hair and nails during menopause

-Thinning hair and dry, brittle nails may make you feel more self-conscious about your appearance and possibly more aware of the changes your body is going through.
-But those changes don’t have to be permanent.
-There are steps you can take to help strengthen and improve the quality and health of your hair and nails.
+Thinning hair and brittle nails can affect how you feel about your appearance.
+However, there are steps you can take to improve the quality and health of your hair and nails.

 • Eat a balanced diet.
 There are many vitamins and minerals that are important for the health of your hair and nails.
-Foods with high levels of protein and essential fatty acids (omega-3 and omega-6) are especially important to include for nail and hair health.
+Foods with high levels of protein and essential fatty acids (omega-3 and omega-6) are especially important to support nail and hair health.

-• Support your hair and nails.
-For your hair, there are special shampoos and conditioners to help strengthen it.
-In addition, anti-dandruff shampoos can be used to promote hair growth.
-For stronger nails, consider using biotin (vitamin B7) supplements and nail moisturizers.
+• Boost nail strength.
+For stronger nails, consider biotin (vitamin B7) supplements and nail moisturizers.
 Talk to your doctor about whether supplements are right for you.

 • Manage stress.
 Higher stress levels can cause hair loss or make it worse.
 Find healthy ways to manage stress that work for you.

 • Avoid harsh products and treatments.
-Take steps to prevent hair breakage, which can include hair dying, styling with heat, and chlorine.
-For stronger nails, avoid gel or acrylic nails and certain nail products and nail polish removers with chemicals that can weaken nails.
+Prevent hair breakage by avoiding hair dye, heat styling, and chlorine.
+For stronger nails, avoid gel or acrylic nails and harsh nail products and nail polish removers.

 • Ask your doctor about medications.
-Thinning hair and brittle nails are symptoms of menopause but may also have other causes.
-There are medications available that may help, depending on the cause.
-Dermatologists can also be helpful in treating thinning hair and brittle nails.
+Thinning hair and brittle nails are symptoms of menopause but may have other causes.
+Medications and dermatologist advice can also be helpful.
+A comprehensive history and physical exam are essential to identify the cause.

 If you’re experiencing thinning hair and brittle nails during menopause, talk to your doctor.
-They can help determine the cause and provide any relevant treatment options.
+They can help determine the cause and suggest treatment options.

 *Data from Attitudes & Usage study conducted in August 2021 with 4,578 female participants ages 40-65.
 Funded by Kenvue.